leondz/garak/README.md

   -h, --help            show this help message and exit --model_type MODEL_TYPE
-                        module and optionally also class of the generator, e.g. 'huggingface.HFBaseGenerator', or 'openai' --model_name [MODEL_NAME]
+                        module and optionally also class of the generator, e.g. 'huggingface', or 'openai' --model_name MODEL_NAME
-                        name of the model, e.g. 'gpt2'
+                        name of the model, e.g.
+                        'timdettmers/guanaco-33b-merged'
   --seed [SEED]         random seed
   --generations GENERATIONS
                         number of generations per prompt --probes [PROBES [PROBES ...]]
-                        list of probe names to use, or * for all --eval_threshold EVAL_THRESHOLD
+                        list of probe names to use, or * for all (default) --eval_threshold EVAL_THRESHOLD
                         minimum threshold for a successful hit --list_probes
   --list_detectors
   --list_generators
+  --version
+  -v, --verbose

 See https://github.com/leondz/garak
 ```